MODSetter/SurfSense/README.md

 Before we begin, we need to set up our Neo4j Graph Database.
 This is where SurfSense stores all your saved information.
 For a quick setup, I suggest getting your free Neo4j Aura DB from [https://neo4j.com/cloud/platform/aura-graph-database/](https://neo4j.com/cloud/platform/aura-graph-database/) or setting it up locally.

 After obtaining your Neo4j credentials, make sure to get your OpenAI API Key from [https://platform.openai.com/](https://platform.openai.com/).

+**UPDATE 24 AUGUST 2024:** Extension code is now migrated to Plasmo.
+You can use extension in any webbrowser.
+All Webstore links will be updated soon.

 1. Register Your SurfSense account at https://www.surfsense.net/signup
 2. Download SurfSense Extension from https://chromewebstore.google.com/detail/surfsense/jihmihbdpfjhppdlifphccgefjhifblf